khalilou950/Fin_tech-project/README.md

 ## 📞 Support

-For support, email khalilbennabi8@gmail.com or open an issue in the repository.
+For support, email your-email@example.com or open an issue in the repository.

 ---

+**Note**: Remember to change all default secrets and configuration values before deploying to production!